1. No dating policy 2. Fraternization Policy 3. Love contract 4. Notification policy

 Considering the amount of time the majority of the population spends within offices with the same people, there is a likely chance of some relationships in the workplace forming.
 The factor of living distance most likely being similar, as well as people sharing a commonality being in the same company adds to this.
-A study of nearly 200 full-time workers in a variety of workplaces indicates that most employees have no issues with a visible romantic relationship developing between two unmarried colleagues.
+A study by Forbes showing that 72% of employees would engage in an office romance shows that this is a widespread issue companies need to combat.

-However, there were clear objections to romances between supervisors and direct reports, as well as workplace relationships between co-workers in which one or both co-workers are married to someone else.
+However, with only 41% of employees knowing their company policies relating to relationships in work, it is worrisome that co-workers may misstep and cause issues for the other co-workers and company culture.
 Whatever your personal opinion on dating, sex, and/or romance within the office, with heightened emotions comes an increased chance of damage to productivity.
 Here are a couple of steps you can take to manage any workplace relationship which may be impacting an employee's work.

 Nonetheless, sometimes workplace romances are inevitable and you need to know how to minimize the possible damage to you and your colleagues if you find yourself falling for a co-worker.
 Here are a couple of tips.

-Other than the guidance given above, it's crucial you educate your employees on your sexual harassment policies, and in who they should report any allegations to.
-As a company you should strive to create a safe place for your employees to enjoy their lives as well as work.
-You should give employees the ability to report inappropriate behaviour, but also the ability to create healthy relationships in the workplace.
+Other than the guidance given above, it's crucial you educate your employees on your sexual harassment policies, and to who they should report any allegations.
+As a company, you should strive to create a safe place for your employees to enjoy their lives as well as work.
+You should give employees the ability to report inappropriate behavior, but also the ability to create healthy relationships in the workplace.